A Non-Metric Approach to Space, Time and Gravitation: Equations of evolution

-To have an evolution scheme in $\cal N$ it is necessary to find ${\bar y}_t$ and ${\bf b}_{\cal F}$ for each step of the evolution (see equation (2.23)).
-Since ${\bf b}_{\cal F}$ is intended to represent a generalization of ``the local coordinate vector from the center of gravity'' which does have meaning for the spherically symmetric case, it is natural to seek for an equation which only solution is ${\bf b}_{\cal F}= r{\frac{\partial}{{\partial}r}}$ for the spherically symmetric case.
-Furthermore the wanted equation should be linear in ${\bf b}_{\cal F}$ to ensure unique solutions, and it should involve ${\bf {\bar a}}_{\cal F}$ since one expects ${\bf b}_{\cal F}$ to vanish whenever ${\bf {\bar a}}_{\cal F}$ does.
-By inspection of the spherically symmetric case it turns out that it is possible to find an equation which has all the desired properties, namely \eqa {\Big [}{\bar a}_{{\cal F}{\mid}k}^k+c^{-2}{\bar a}_{{\cal F}k} {\bar a}_{\cal F}^k{\Big ]}b_{\cal F}^j-{\Big [} {\bar a}_{{\cal F}{\mid}k}^j+c^{-2}{\bar a}_{{\cal F}k}{\bar a}_{\cal F}^j {\Big ]}b_{\cal F}^k-2{\bar a}_{\cal F}^j=0. \ena Since we may calculate ${\bf b}_{\cal F}$ from equation (3.63) and then ${\bar y}_t$ for each step of the evolution according to the above described evolution scheme, we are also able to construct ${\bf h}_t$, $N$ and $N^i$ for each time step along the lines shown in section 2.3, using equations (2.24), (2.25) and (2.26).
-Thus with the help of the coupled evolution schemes in ${\overline{\cal N}}$ and $\cal N$ we are able to find both metric families ${\bf {\bar g}}_t$ and ${\bf g}_t$.
-From the relevant equations we see that the quasi-metric evolution scheme contains both KE and NKE.
-The crucial difference between the NKE and the KE of the FHSs is that the former can be found on subsequent FHSs directly from the spatial metric via the NKCE whereas the latter depends on the field ${\bar R}_{(t){\bar {\perp}}{\bar {\perp}}}$ which must be specified separately for each subsequent FHS.
+To have an evolution scheme in $\cal N$, it is necessary to find ${\bar y}_t$ and ${\bf {\bar x}}_{\cal F}$ for each step of the evolution (see equation (2.22)).
+Since ${\bf {\bar x}}_{\cal F}$ is intended to represent a generalization of ``the local coordinate vector from the centre of gravity'' which does have meaning for the spherically symmetric case, it is natural to seek for an equation which only solution is ${\bf {\bar x}}_{\cal F}= r{\frac{\partial}{{\partial}r}}$ for the spherically symmetric case.
+Furthermore, the wanted equation should be linear in ${\bf {\bar x}}_{\cal F}$ to ensure unique solutions, and it should involve ${\bf {\bar a}}_{\cal F}$ since one expects ${\bf {\bar x}}_{\cal F}$ to vanish whenever ${\bf {\bar a}}_{\cal F}$ does.
+By inspection of the spherically symmetric case, it turns out that it is possible to find an equation which has all the desired properties, namely \eqa {\Big [}{\bar a}_{{\cal F}{\mid}k}^k+c^{-2}{\bar a}_{{\cal F}k} {\bar a}_{\cal F}^k{\Big ]}{\bar x}_{\cal F}^j-{\Big [} {\bar a}_{{\cal F}{\mid}k}^j+c^{-2}{\bar a}_{{\cal F}k}{\bar a}_{\cal F}^j {\Big ]}{\bar x}_{\cal F}^k-2{\bar a}_{\cal F}^j=0. \ena Since we may calculate ${\bf {\bar x}}_{\cal F}$ from equation (3.46) and then ${\bar y}_t$ for each step of the evolution according to the above described evolution scheme, we are also able to construct ${\bf h}_t$, $N$ and $N^i_{(t)}$ for each time step along the lines shown in section 2.3, using equations (2.23), (2.24) and (2.25).
+Thus with the help of the coupled evolution schemes in ${\overline{\cal N}}$ and $\cal N$, we are able to find both metric families ${\bf {\bar g}}_t$ and ${\bf g}_t$.